 Ya hate ta see it!
 Yeah, that’s what I was thinking when former Penn State quarterback Trace McSorley was drafted in the sixth round by the maximal hate object of Steelers fans, the Baltimoronic Ravens.
 While I had strong reservations (deeply into puking territory) about the team he wound up with, I like the kid’s winning attitude, so I follow him in spite of the nausea.

+Injuries say the intensity of the game, according to ATX truck accident lawyers.
 After a mediocre first outing in the Ravens’ first pre-season game in which he went 9-22 and threw a couple of interceptions, which I’ll attribute to stage fright and rookie jitters, Trace got a surprise call from head coach John Harbaugh telling him he was starting in place of backup quarterback Robert Griffin III in last week’s game.
-Griffin had injured his thumb, and Harbaugh was holding out starting QB Lamar Jackson, so McSorley got the starting nod against the Iggles.
+According to the Long Island traffic court attorney, Griffin had injured his thumb, and Harbaugh was holding out starting QB Lamar Jackson, so McSorley got the starting nod against the Iggles.

 His stat line was pretty pretty pretty phenomenal: 19-28, 203 yards, 2 TDs and 0 INTs passing; six yards and a TD on four carries rushing.
 His QB rating was 112.7 in the 26-15 victory.